runtimeinc/demos/README.md

 # demos
-A common repo for all demos
+A common repo for all Mynewt based demos